groupdocs-signature/GroupDocs.Signature-Docs/java/developer-guide/advanced-usage/verifying/verify-qr-code-signatures.md

 structuredData:
     showOrganization: True
     application:
-        name: Verify QR code signature in documents using C#
+        name: Verify QR code signature in documents using Java
-        description: This article explains how to scan document for QR Code and provide its verification with C# language and GroupDocs.Signature for .NET APIs
+        description: This article explains how to scan document for QR Code and provide its verification with Java language and GroupDocs.Signature for Java APIs
         productCode: signature
-        productPlatform: net
+        productPlatform: java
     showVideo: True
     howTo:
-        name: How to scan QR Code and verify document for specific QR Code entities using C#
+        name: How to scan QR Code and verify document for specific QR Code entities using Java
-        description: This topic explains how to verify document for QR Code, provide QR Code verification and validation in C#
+        description: This topic explains how to verify document for QR Code, provide QR Code verification and validation in Java
         steps:
         - name: Load document for verification from the local file or stream.
           text: Create Signature class instance by passing either local or network file path or stream.